 Call now to be connected to a compassionate treatment provider.

 Benzodiazepines, commonly known as Benzos, are psychoactive medications that slow the central nervous system.
 As alcoholism treatment medications, Benzos provide a variety of tranquilizing effects that can be beneficial during alcohol detox.
-They increase comfortability through the treatment process by preventing the onset of withdrawal symptoms (i.e. insomnia, muscle spasms, seizures, and anxiety disorders).
+They increase comfortability through the treatment process by preventing the onset of withdrawal symptoms such as insomnia, muscle spasms, seizures, and anxiety disorders.

-Two of the most commonly prescribed medications are the long-acting Chlordiazepoxide (brand name, Librium) and Diazepam (Valium).
+Two of the most commonly prescribed medications are the long-acting Chlordiazepoxide, or Librium, and Diazepam, or Valium.
 Long-acting Benzos are praised for their delirium prevention and a smoother withdrawal experience.
 However, Benzos have their own potential for addiction and, ironically, withdrawal symptoms are similar to that of alcohol.
 Thus, they are usually prescribed for short-term treatment and “as needed.”

 Common side effects are: